SuperOfficeDocs/superoffice-docs/docs/en/learn/index.md

 # Guides for SuperOffice CRM

-## A platform for revenue growth

 SuperOffice CRM is your one platform for business growth.
 With all standard applications connected to the same customer base, SuperOffice CRM combines all your customer-facing processes – sales, marketing and customer service – into one technology stack.

-Organize all your marketing, sales, and customer service activities in one place.
-Since all customer-related information is stored in SuperOffice CRM solution, every user in your company will always get a 360-degree view of every prospect or customer.
+Organize all your marketing, sales, and customer service activities in one place. because all customer-related information is stored in SuperOffice CRM solution, every user in your company will always get a 360-degree view of every prospect or customer.
 This will help you offer more relevant, personalized and timely communications and service.

 Watch this video to get a quick overview of what SuperOffice CRM can do for your business (video length - 2:15):